JainSneha6/React-Fundamentals/README.md

 # React-Fundamentals

-This project is a simple React application designed to help you learn the basics of React, including components, JSX, props, states, conditional rendering, and dynamically outputting lists.
+This project is a simple React application designed to understand the basics of React, including components, JSX, props, states, conditional rendering, and dynamically outputting lists.

 ## Preview